-Many scholars and writers will have a working knowledge of the language they want to publish in, and be perfectly able to read and understand complex literature written in that language.
+Many scholars and writers will have a working knowledge of English, and be perfectly able to read and understand complex literature written in that language.
 But putting pen to paper to write in it is a different matter.
 And as the stakes are high, some of the common solutions, such as passing work to a colleague to read through, or asking a native speaker to cast an eye over it, don’t always produce the desired results.
 Sometimes even passing work to a local agency doesn’t help.

-The problem with these solutions is that native speaker friends and acquaintances often are not specialists (it’s not for nothing we spend years acquiring specialist vocabulary, even in our native language!).
+The problem with these solutions is that native speaker acquaintances often are not specialists (it’s not for nothing we spend years acquiring specialist vocabulary, even in our native language!).
 Busy colleagues may simply not have the time to check work thoroughly.
-Even large publishing houses are cutting costs and not employing proofreaders and translators, which means work is not given the specialist input it deserves.
-And very often, both academic and creative writers find passing their work to an agency very unsettling – after all, it can feel like surrendering control over something they have put massive effort (and money) into.
+Even large publishing houses are cutting costs, which means work is not given the expert input it deserves.
+And very often, researchers find passing their work to an impersonal agency very unsettling – after all, it can feel like surrendering control over something they have put massive time and effort (not to mention money) into.

-I am a professional translator and proofreader with over 10 years’ experience working in both academia (predominantly the Arts, Humanities and Social Sciences) and the creative and cultural industries.
-As holder of several degrees, including a Ph.D., and as a former university lecturer with a record of publishing in and writing reviews for star-rated journals, I have expertise in a broad range of subjects which I am able to bring to my translating and proofreading work.
-I particularly enjoy taking a collaborative approach which empowers clients and keeps them involved with their texts and in touch with the translation and proofreading process.
+I am a professional translator and proofreader with close to 20 years’ experience working in both academia and the creative and cultural industries.
+As a former university lecturer with a record of publishing in and writing reviews for star-rated journals, I have expertise in a broad range of subjects and am able to bring this to my translating and editing work.
+I particularly enjoy taking a collaborative approach which empowers clients and keeps them involved with their texts and in touch with the translation and editing process.